william-spongberg/BoomerangFooMod/README.md

 Note: to update, you only need to replace the `BoomerangFoo.dll` file in `Bepinex/plugins/BoomerangFoo` with the `BoomerangFoo.dll` in the releases.

+## Disabling Mod

+The simplest way to disable the mod is to remove `Bepinex/plugins/BoomerangFoo/BoomerangFoo.dll`.
+Copy it to a different location and restore it when you want to enable the mod again.

 ## Features

 1. New gamemodes!